pwittchen/SearchTwitter/README.md

 SearchTwitter
 =============
-Android app, which allows to search tweets
+Android app, which allows to search tweets as user types

 Overview
 --------